-Ashokan Watershed SMIP Projects Supporting Stream Corridor Assessment and Monitoring (Active 2022)
+Ashokan Watershed SMIP Projects Supporting Stream Corridor Assessment and Monitoring (Active 2023)

-USGS Monitoring and AWSMP-2021-170 \$123,554 Active At the location of stream restoration Evaluation of projects at the Wilmot Way bridge on Changes in Woodland Creek and Panther Kill Suspended-Sediment tributary to Woodland Creek (planned Concentration and for 2022), monitor: streamflow, Turbidity Resulting suspended-sediment concentrations from the Panther Kill and loads, and turbidity for at least and Wilmot Way one year before and after project Stream Projects in construction, assess changes during the Woodland Creek the study period, compare results, and Watershed calculate concentrations/loads during construction and non-construction periods.
+116.06 ANA/CA 4D 2024 470 6400 554 A 11 USGS Monitoring and AWSMP-2021-170 \$123,554 Active At the location of stream restoration Evaluation of projects at the Wilmot Way bridge on Changes in Woodland Creek and Panther Kill Suspended-Sediment tributary to Woodland Creek (2022), Concentration and monitor: streamflow, suspended- Turbidity Resulting sediment concentrations and loads, from the Panther Kill and turbidity for at least one year and Wilmot Way before and after project construction, Stream Projects in assess changes during the study the Woodland Creek period, compare results, and calculate Watershed concentrations/loads during construction and non-construction periods. perious.